 - An approval to conduct a clinical trial will be issued in the name of the applicant and the clinical trial should be conducted only at the site(s) specified in the approval.

 - Approval granted by SCOT will have a validity of 5 years which can be extended when the user applies before 60 days from the expiry of approval.

-- Upon receiving approval for the clinical trial from SCOCT, the holder of the approval may apply to the Medical Technology & Supplies (MT&S) Division, CDDRA, Ministry of Health, for an import license and other permits which may be necessary for the import of investigational medicinal products and other drugs and material required for the study.
+- Upon receiving approval for the clinical trial from SCOCT, the holder of the approval may apply to the Medical Technology & Supplies (MT&S) Division, CDDRA, Ministry of Health, for an import license and other permits that may be necessary for the import of investigational medicinal products and other drugs and material required for the study.

 Requirements to be fulfilled after approval

 - Registry: It is mandatory to register all clinical trials in a primary registry of the WHO clinical trial registry network before enrolling patients in the study.

 - Sri Lanka Clinical Trials Registry (SLCTR) of the Sri Lanka Medical Association (SLMA) is a primary registry recognized by the WHO.

-- Reporting: To submit the progress report at every six months and at termination or completion of the study
+- Reporting: To submit the progress report every six months and at termination or completion of the study

 - To report any changes or deviation of the approved protocols

 - To report all serious adverse events and new information that may affect adversely the safety of the subjects or the conduct of the trial.

 Import & Export Licence

 - Holder of the approval may apply to the Medical Technology & Supplies (MT&S) Division, CDDRA, Ministry of Health, for an import license and other permits

-- Products which are not registered with the Cosmetics Devices and Drug Regulatory Authority (CDDRA) and placebos
+- Products that are not registered with the Cosmetics Devices and Drug Regulatory Authority (CDDRA) and placebos

 that is intended to be imported for the purpose of conducting a Clinical Trial.

 - After regulatory approval is obtained, the applicant can apply for a license to import each consignment of the investigational drug.

 Think about Sri Lanka as a huge support for your south Asia strategy of clinical development.
 It could be helpful in several ways.